wenkaiingermany/NCE_03/Lesson_22.md

 in a row
 successively

-Die Linda ever finish that introductory chapter?
+Did Linda ever finish that introductory chapter?
 I'm not sure.
 She's spent hours on end rewriting it.
 She worked on the chapter for quite a while.